temporalio/sdk-core/README.md

 Core SDK that can be used as a base for all other Temporal SDKs.

 # Getting started

+See the [Architecture](ARCHITECTURE.md) doc for some high-level information.

 This repo uses a submodule for upstream protobuf files.
 The path `protos/api_upstream` is a submodule -- when checking out the repo for the first time make sure you've run `git submodule update --init --recursive`.
 TODO: Makefile.